ayushs-2k4/Kontest/README.md

 2. **Effortless Reminder Setup**: Plan your contest participation effortlessly by setting reminders for upcoming contests.
 Kontest sends timely notifications to ensure you're well-prepared and informed for each event.

-3. **Live Rankings at Your Fingertips**: Dive into real-time Codeforces and LeetCode rankings directly from within the app.
+3. **Live Rankings at Your Fingertips**: Dive into real-time Codeforces, CodeChef and LeetCode rankings directly from within the app.
 Track your progress and benchmark yourself against other competitive programmers with ease.

 4. **Sleek User Interface**: Immerse yourself in a sleek and intuitive user interface, carefully designed to prioritize functionality and user-friendliness.
 Navigating through contests, reminders, and rankings becomes a seamless experience.